Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Louisiana has combined with its opponents to score more than 53.5 points just two times this season.
+- Louisiana has combined with its opponents to score more than 53.5 points only twice this season.

 - The combined points per game average of the two teams, 46.6, is 6.9 points fewer than Saturday's over/under.